logambigaik/World-database-SQL-Analysis/README.md

 ```

 ### 🏙️ City Name Filters and Patterns
-- Cities starting with 'New':
 ```sql
 SELECT Name FROM world.city WHERE Name LIKE 'New%';
 ```

-- Cities starting with 'Be', sorted by population:
 ```sql
 SELECT * FROM world.city
 WHERE Name LIKE 'Be%'